Why To-Do Lists Work

 They Give You A Feeling Of Accomplishment

-Take a moment to appreciate how much you’ve gotten done each time you check an item of the list.
-Then use that feeling of accomplishment to power you through the next item.
-Rinse and repeat and before you know it, you’ve made it through another highly productive day.
+Take a moment to appreciate how much you’ve gotten done each time you check an item on the list.
+Then use that feeling of accomplishment to power you through the next thing.
+Rinse and repeat, and before you know it, you’ve made it through another highly productive day.

-If you’re not in the habit of using daily to-do lists yet, I hope this encourages you to give it a serious try.
+If you’re not in the habit of using daily to-do lists, I hope this encourages you to try it seriously.

-Make a list of five things you want to get done before you call it a night today.
+Please list five things you want to get done before you call it a night today.

 Check out this fun site for some added punch for your to-do lists.